wireshrink/RECONMTL-2017/README.md

 8. Press open button.
 Doubleclick on the cartoon you want to watch (there is one for free)
 9. If you are able to deduce the value of so called coupon, you can use it, it will increase amount of coins you have (See balance on the setup dialog).
 If you got this coupon, open the setup dialog (Menu, Library-->connect and setup), paste it into the corresponfing edit box and press apply.
 Each coupon will add 25 coins, viewing  payed cartoon requires 50.
-   There are 5 coupons, (starting with DVSE_CPN_) and these coupons shouldn't be used twice according to the initial intention.
+   There are 5 coupons, (starting with DVSE_CPN_) and these coupons shouldn't be used twice according to the initial intention (feel free to use these coupons more then once if you can find out how to do it).

 Use, hack, enjoy.